atomify/atomify/README.md

 If you pass a filepath, the bundled JS and CSS will automatically be inserted at the bottom of your file.
 However, you can place the strings `__ATOMIFY_CSS__` and `__ATOMIFY_JS__` when you want the relevant paths inserted to override this behavior.

+**opts.server.spaMode** - When set to `true`, the default HTML will always be served.
+This is useful for single page apps that have a router.

 ## package.json config

 In order to support atomify turtles all the way down, you can also specify your configuration in package.json.
 Simply recreate an `opts` object structure in JSON with atomify as the key.
 (Omit output properties if not a top level package.)